djshaw/blinkstick-notifier/README.md

 * A current calendar event (ostensibly a meeting)
 * Build failures

-Keeping the meaning of colours consistent also assists with quickly identifing issues.
-Errors coloured red, calendar events blue, and build failurs purple.
+Keeping the meaning of colours consistent also assists with quickly identification issues.
+Errors coloured red, calendar events blue, and build failures purple.